ukb-dt/nkonte-00/index.md

 trained on a lot of high-quality data (synthetic , real)

-with a slack-stack eigensystem topologically equivalent to:
+with a slack-stack eigensystem topologically equivalent to (massive combinatorial search space):
 ```

 $$